 El Paso offers an abundance of two- and three-star properties for your stay.
-The Hilton Garden Inn is a good choice if you visit UTEP and just a 15-minute stroll from Sun Bowl Stadium.
-The Camino Real El Paso downtown dates back to 1912; it’s located just a block from the Williams Convention Center and right across the street from the El Paso Museum of Art.
+The Hilton Garden Inn is a good choice if you visit the University of Texas, and it’s just a 15-minute stroll from Sun Bowl Stadium.
+The Camino Real El Paso downtown dates back to 1912.
+It’s located just a block from the Williams Convention Center, right across the street from the El Paso Museum of Art.

 El Paso Restaurants

 Many say El Paso is the “Tex-Mex Capital of the World.”
 See for yourself with a visit to L&J Cafe, where they’ve been serving local and regional favorites for four generations.
 You’ll probably want to get some salsa to take home with you.
 If you’re craving a craft beer, or if you like a smooth cigar after dinner, check out The Hoppy Monk.
 It features an eclectic menu with rabbit tacos, hormone-free burgers, and Trappist mushrooms.

 El Paso Things to Do

 El Paso offers a nice variety of diversions.
 There’s hiking, biking, and rock climbing at Franklin Mountains and at Hueco Tanks State Park & Historic Site.
 Younger family members will enjoy a day at the El Paso Zoo, with 35 acres of exotic animals and outdoor attractions.
 Grownups will like the choices for cultural outings, including the El Paso Symphony and museums for archeology, art, and history.